telerik/kendo-ui-core/docs/controls/charts/error-bars.md

 * Scatter
 * ScatterLine

 The low and high value for the error bars can either be bound to the data or be calculated from the point or series values.

-##Data binding
+## Data Binding

-###Binding to categorical series
+### Bind to Categorical Series

-To bind the error bars low and high value when using categorical series, you should set the [errorLowField](/api/dataviz/chart#configuration-series.errorLowField) and [errorHighField](/api/dataviz/chart#configuration-series.errorHighField) options to the fields in the data that hold the low and high value.
+To bind the error bars low and high values when using categorical series, set the [`errorLowField`](/api/dataviz/chart#configuration-series.errorLowField) and [`errorHighField`](/api/dataviz/chart#configuration-series.errorHighField) options to the fields in the data that hold the low and high value, as demonstrated below.

-#### Example
+###### Example

     <div id="chart"></div>
     <script>